githubnext/azureswacookies/README.md

 To run locally: `pnpm install` and then `pnpm dev`

-I've set this up to deploy to Azure SWA and you can see the difference between requests made to the local devserver:
+I've set this up to deploy to Azure SWA and you can see the difference between requests made to the local devserver and Azure SWA:

 ![screenshot of terminal](problem.png)